meshcloud/meshcloud-docs/docs/meshstack.azure.config.md

 let AzurePlatformBlueprintConfiguration =
     {-
         blueprintServicePrincipal:
-          Object Id of the Enterprise Application belongig to the Microsoft Application "Azure Blueprints" with Application Id f71766dc-90d9-4b7d-bd9d-4499c4331c3f in the managed AAD Tenant. meshStack will grant the necessary permissions on managed subscriptions to this SPN so that it can create System Assigned Managed Identities (SAMI) for Blueprint execution.
+          Object Id of the Enterprise Application belonging to the Microsoft Application "Azure Blueprints" with Application Id f71766dc-90d9-4b7d-bd9d-4499c4331c3f in the managed AAD Tenant. meshStack will grant the necessary permissions on managed subscriptions to this SPN so that it can create System Assigned Managed Identities (SAMI) for Blueprint execution.